 Volunteer of the Year

-The National Aviary has named O’Hara Township resident Sarah Jones its 2023 Volunteer of the Year in honor of her years of service and dedication to the Aviary.
-Having served more than 3,000 hours for nearly a decade, Sarah is recognized for her strong teaching capabilities, excellence in visitor engagement, and an ongoing commitment to the National Aviary’s mission to inspire respect for nature through an appreciation of birds,
+The National Aviary has named Washington County resident Linda Fetchen its 2024 Volunteer of the Year in honor of her years of dedication to the Aviary.
+Having served more than 2,100 hours in the last six years, Linda is being recognized for her innate attention to detail, commitment to the guest experience, strong teaching capabilities, and continuous passion for spreading the National Aviary’s mission to inspire respect for nature through an appreciation of birds.

-Interesting in becoming a volunteer?
+Interested in becoming a volunteer?
 The National Aviary is accepting applications for a range of volunteer positions.
-Those interested can click here to learn more about open positions and the application process.
+Learn more here.

 In The News